SaimonL/vsc-rspec/README.md

 * `rspec-fixture:read-json` : Read fixture file as hash object
 * `rspec-fixture:read-json-symbolize_keys` : Read fixture file as hash object with its key symbolized
 * `rspec-fixture:read-json-array-symbolize_keys` : Read fixture file as array of hashes where the keys are symbolized

+### Let Declares

+* `rspec-let` : Let declaration
+* `rspec-let-instance-double` : Let declaration of instance double
+* `rspec-let-class-double` : Let declaration of class double
+* `rspec-let-job-peform` : Let declaration that triggers the ActiveJob
+* `rspec-let-module` : Let you test methods in module by calling them directly

 ### Matchers